-Sometimes, people are sexually assaulted or raped by strangers.
-But even more often, people are sexually assaulted by someone they know – a friend, date, relative, acquaintance, or even a long-time partner or spouse.
+Sometimes, people are sexually assaulted or raped by strangers, but even more often, people are sexually assaulted by someone they know – a friend, date, relative, acquaintance, or even a long-time partner or spouse.
 There is often overlap between domestic violence and sexual assault because one of the ways abusers harm their partners is through sexual assault.

-In every state, spousal rape is also illegal.
-This means that even if you are married, it is illegal for your spouse to have sexual intercourse with you against your will.
+Most legal definitions of rape include vaginal, anal or oral penetration by a body part or an object.
+In every state, spousal rape is also a crime, so even if you are married, it is illegal for your spouse to have sexual intercourse with you against your will.

 Legal definitions for crimes related to rape are precise and vary by state.
 We list some (not all) of the crimes related to rape in each state on our Crimes page.